RitaMwas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that displays the result of BREATH to the power LOVE A script that converts a number from base 2 to base 10 Prints all possible combinations of two letters, except oo
+A script that displays the result of BREATH to the power LOVE A script that converts a number from base 2 to base 10 Prints all possible combinations of two letters, except oo Prints a number with two decimal places, followed by a new line